DataSF/housing-data-hub/_posts/data-browser/inclusionary-housing/2014-01-01-principal-projects-by-declaration.md

 popup: "Section 415 Declaration, Total inclusionary units off-site, Off-site address, Total inclusionary units at this location, Tenure, Entitlement year, Building completion year"
 ---

-The map below shows the location of principal projects that have triggered inclusionary requirements (those with 10 or greater units).
-They are categorized by which inclusionary program choice they made.
-Most projects have made a choice of either paying a fee, building units on-site or building units off-site.
-In recent years, projects are making combinations of those choices.
+Developers have a choice for how they can "include" affordable housing as part of the inclusionary requirements.
+They can choose to pay a fee, develop units on the main site, develop units off site, a combination of the prior three or on occasion, dedicate land.
+The map below shows the location of principal projects by choice for completed, planned or in progress projects.